Local elections: Farmington Schools voters elect new trustees - Farmington Voice

 Oakland County Board of Commissioners

 Incumbent Democrats William Miller, 14th District, and Janet Jackson, 21st District, easily won re-election.
 Miller’s district includes Farmington and parts of Farmington Hills; Jackson’s, a portion of southeast Farmington Hills.
+Later results had incumbent Democrat Marcia Gershenson retaining her 13th District seat, which includes a portion of Farmington Hills.

 Farmington Voice will update local and county-wide election results here until all precincts have been counted: Election Results 2020